H O M E

 Daniel filled our lives with abundant kindness, laughter, and music.

-He is survived by two brothers, John and Jerry, four sisters, Mairéid, Noreen, Carmel, Viva,
+Daniel is survived by two brothers, John and Jerry, and four sisters, Maireid, Noreen, Carmel, Genevieve "Viva".

 Report on our trip to Ireland for Daniel's funeral, January 2006